eslint/rfcs/templates/design.md

+- Repo: (the repo it will be implemented in, e.g. eslint/espree)
 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - RFC PR: (leave this empty, to be filled in later)
 - Authors: (the names of everyone contributing to this RFC)